utilityfueled/content-checker/README.md

 `content-checker` builds on the popular [bad-words](https://www.npmjs.com/package/bad-words) package, but updated to use TypeScript and ES6, and merging in [badwords-list](https://www.npmjs.com/package/badwords-list), which it used as a dependency.

-The AI moderation is powered by a database of profane words, Google's Perspective API (for text analysis) and the NSFW JS library (for image analysis).
+The AI moderation is powered by a database of profane words, multiple LLMs for text analysis, and the NSFW JS library for image analysis.
 The models will likely be changed in the future as more powerful models become available.
 The importance of AI moderation for text is we need to be able to detect malicious intent, not just specific words.

-The API returns responses in the following format for text moderation (the possible profanity types for now include "TOXICITY", "SEVERE_TOXICITY", "IDENTITY_ATTACK", "INSULT", "PROFANITY", "THREAT", and "SEXUALLY_EXPLICIT").
-Text that has a 60% or greater probability of being in one of these categories will be flagged:
+The API will return whether text is profane or not, but note that different types of profanity can be detected, and the exact types returned will depend on the model used.
+Currently, the hosted model uses around a 60% confidence threshold for a profanity detection when using Google's Perspective API or Google's Natural Language API.

 Unsafe text: